JordanEmme/blog/content/posts/exponentiation/index.md

 attention about possible edge cases with 0 and INF/NaN), you'll find it to be bounded by around 3%.
 This is not bad for what little work our function does but can be improved with further adjustments... at the cost of performance of course.

+Now, as always with these kinds of old hacks, we must remember that hardware (and compilers) have come a long way, and it can be hard to predict whether or not these are more efficient than the current floating point operations and compiler optimisations, and in which circumstances.
+Some of them may be better suited to modern hardware (maybe easier to do SIMD optimisation on them for instance, or in unoptimised shader code) than others.
+One shouldn't implement them blindly (and nostalgically), but rather understand, profile, and validate.